-Non-Municipal sites partner with PCA to voluntarily collect unused paints and coatings from Ontario residents.
-At the end of 2016 there were 196 Non-Municipal Collection Sites throughout Ontario, made up mostly of small to large paint retailers.
+Non-Municipal sites partner with Product Care to voluntarily collect unused paints and coatings from Ontario residents.
+At the end of 2018 there were 320 Non-Municipal Collection Sites throughout Ontario, made up mostly of small to large paint retailers.
 These locations provide convenience and an alternative for residence to drop off their used and leftover paint for recycling.
-Many Collection Sites use this paint program as part of their sustainability plan.
-The opportunity for residents to drop off waste paint also drives more customers into retail stores.
-Hazardous Waste Information Network (HWIN) registered sites will not be approved to collect paint on behalf of PCA's program.
+Many Collection Sites use this paint program as part of their sustainability plan and annual environmental goals.
+The opportunity to drop off waste paint for recycling also drives more customers into the retail stores.